 - This Chopped Chef Salad from View From Great Island looks so tasty!
 What’s the difference between a Cobb Salad recipe and Chef’s Salad?
 They are similar, but Chef’s Salad includes cold cuts like ham or turkey, cucumber and sometimes celery, and Swiss and/or cheddar cheese.
 No chicken, no bacon.

-Loaded Cobb Salad Recipe with Chicken and Bacon!
+Best Cobb Salad Recipe with Chicken and Bacon

 For the salad